Ga naar Nederlandstalige versie

 ROLLER COASTERS

 Parque de Atracciones’ coaster highlight is definitely Abismo, a brightly coloured roller coaster that can be seen from afar.
 Abismo is a SkyLoop built by Maurer Rides and, because of its layout, it can only run one train.
 As a result, capacity is limited and queues move rather slowly.
 The ride itself is unusual, to say the least.
 Its biggest eye-catcher is the vertical lift hill, but this is also the least fun part of the ride.
 It’s uncomfortable and the first inversion, which is actually integrated into the lift hill, lasts too long to be considered pleasant.
-Still, as soon as the train starts gaining speed, Abismo becomes an awesome experience.
-It’s a smooth coaster with powerful curves and two amazing airtime moments.
-If I just try to forget the first 30 seconds, it’s actually a very solid roller coaster.
-Short, but to the point.
+Still, as soon as the train starts gaining speed, Abismo becomes an excellent experience.
+It’s a smooth coaster with powerful curves and two amazing pops of airtime.
+Just try to forget those first 30 seconds as soon as possible…

 The third and last coaster in this area is Tornado.
 This inverted coaster used to be green from head to toe, but it’s a totally black affair nowadays.
-Due to this monotonous colour scheme and the very simple station, Tornado looks cheerless.
+Due to this monotonous colour scheme and the very simple station, Tornado has a rather depressing look.
 Yet, it’s mainly the ride experience that counts and I’m moderately positive about that.
 This Intamin is not as smooth as a B&M, but it still runs a lot better than Vekoma’s classic SLCs.
 Tornado also offers a varied layout with three inversions and it’s placed in a dense forest.
 Not the best ride in the world (or in Spain…) but it isn’t bad either.

 Nickelodeon Land is located in a quiet corner of the park and it looks fantastic.
 In fact, thanks to its natural environment, I like this Nickelodeon Land much better than its namesake at Movie Park Germany.
 This area is themed to SpongeBob, Dora The Explorer and The Ninja Turtles and it’s ideal for the youngest visitors.
 Besides, it’s also an interesting place for roller coaster enthusiasts aiming for a coaster bingo.
-That includes me: I’m also riding the Paw Patrol roller coaster and the hilarious suspended coaster Padrinos Voladores.
+Be prepared to queue between a bunch of toddlers and their parents if you really want the Paw Patrol and Padrinos Voladores credits.

-Parques Reunidos doesn’t only exchange roller coasters between its parks.
-Occasionally, they also buy brand-new rides.
-In 2012, Parque de Atracciones opened TNT Tren de la Mina.
+Parque de Atracciones is in desperate need of a new roller coaster.
+I’m writing this article in 2025 and the park’s most recently added coaster is already 13 years old.
+I’m talking about TNT Tren de la Mina.
 It’s obvious that this family-style roller coaster was themed to a mine train, but don’t expect too much from it.
 The huge (and beautiful) entrance gate was already there, the loading station isn’t special and theming is rather limited.
 TNT is a great ride, nevertheless.
-Gerstlauer delivered a remarkably smooth coaster with powerful curves.
+Gerstlauer delivered a smooth coaster with a few powerful curves.
 Unfortunately, I mainly remember the ride’s poor operations.
-Today’s restraint checks are the slowest I’ve ever witnessed and TNT’s staff make absolutely no effort to fill in empty seats.
-This results in a long, slowly moving queue.
+Restraint checks were slow and TNT’s staff made absolutely no effort to fill in empty seats.
+This resulted in a long, slowly moving queue.

 WATER RIDES

 Zona del Maquinismo is the park’s thrill area.
 It’s home to Abismo and Tarántula, but it also features some classic flat rides.
 In desperate need of dizzying theme park fun?
 Then take a ride on the Frisbee, the Top Spin or the Disk’o.
-One of the area’s only attractions that isn’t aimed at thrill seekers is Cueva de las Tarántulas.
-This interactive dark ride was pretty fun, but unfortunately it has been closed (probably forever) since 2019.
+One of the area’s only attractions that wasn’t aimed at thrill seekers was Cueva de las Tarántulas.
+This interactive dark ride was pretty fun, but unfortunately it has been closed forever since 2019.

 As a monorail enthusiast, I am pleasantly surprised by Parque de Atracciones.
 Their Zeppelin ride is unique, it traverses a large part of the park and it offers some unexpected views.
 These attractions always make my day more complete, so it’s nice to conclude our afternoon at Casa del Campo with this.
-Afterwards, we say goodbye to Parque de Atracciones.
-Although we still have time to get a second ride on Abismo (or to defy that crazy queue for the wild mouse), we actually prefer a cocktail in the city centre of Madrid.
+Afterwards, we said goodbye to Parque de Atracciones.
+Although we still had time to get a second ride on Abismo, we actually preferred a cocktail in the city centre of Madrid.
 Cheers.

 WORTH A VISIT?